porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/navigation/link/link.design.md

 <p-link href="https://www.porsche.com">Some label</p-link>

-Default Link with monochrome color fill.
+Default link with monochrome color fill.
 To be used for all other stand-alone Links that aren't high priority.

 ### 3. Tertiary

 <p-link variant="tertiary" href="https://www.porsche.com">Some label</p-link>

-An "outline only" Link version.
+An "outline only"l link version.
 In hierarchy it is always subordinated to the filled view and can be used in two different cases:

-- In combination with a filled Link (Primary or Secondary), for example in popular pairings such as "submit" (Primary or Secondary) and "cancel" (Tertiary).
+- In combination with a filled link (primary or secondary), for example in popular pairings such as "submit" (primary or secondary) and "cancel" (tertiary).
 - Stand-alone, when the priority of the action is lower compared to all other link actions within this page.